libero/publisher/README.md

     <img src="/liberotext-logo.png" width="150px"</img>
 </div>

-## Libero MVP Hypothesis statement
+## Libero Publisher MVP Hypothesis statement

 eLife's mission is to help scientists accelerate discovery by operating a platform for research communication that encourages and recognises the most responsible behaviours in science.
-With Libero, we want to have an impact on scholarly publishing and demonstrate that our technology is reusable.
-We will know if there is a potential market fit for Libero when our MVP has confirmed the following 3 hypothesis:
+With Libero Publisher, we want to have an impact on scholarly publishing and demonstrate that our technology is reusable.
+We will know if there is a potential market fit for Libero Publisher when our MVP has confirmed the following 3 hypothesis:

 ### Hypothesis #1
 A __simple__ journal can adopt Libero to publish their articles once our MVP is available.